-Marketing directors and chief marketing officers (CMOs) need to become more immersed in digital technology and its role in customer engagement and conversion if they are to help their organisations grow and prosper over the next five years.
+Marketing directors and chief marketing officers (CMOs) need to become more immersed in digital technology and its role in customer engagement and conversion if they are to help their organisations prosper over the next five years.

-If only it was that simple.
-At our recent Digital Ignition Symposium in Cape Town, a number of trends and current challenges were explored and exposed.
+A recent Digital Ignition Symposium in Cape Town, a number of trends and current challenges were explored and exposed.